newstackdev/iosdk/README.md

 ### Project starter

 Please visit the newstack console.
 The alpha environment is at [console-dev.newstack.dev](https://console-dev.newstack.dev)).

-You don't strictly have to register your application on Newstack to use iosdk, but this approach is going to make your life easier, if you are planning to use other services in the ecosystem.
+You don't strictly have to register your application on Newstack to use iosdk, but this approach is going to make your life easier, if you are planning to use the powerful services the Newstack ecosystem is offering.

 Use this if starting a project from scratch.
 This stage involves